 Exterior Basement Waterproofing

-Exterior basement waterproofing or interior basement waterproofing?, that is the question!
+An exterior basement waterproofing membrane or an interior basement waterproofing system?
+That is the question!
 Many people I visit tell me in so many words, “I want to know what will fix my problem”.
 I hear from potential customers they have had a couple basement waterproofing contractors in to look at their basement and they get different opinions from each one.
 That is very frustrating to the consumer and to me quite frankly.
 Almost all basement waterproofing companies have a “system” they prefer and they sell it to everyone they meet.
 There is no one solution that solves all basement water seepage problems.
 Let’s take a look at what type of problem exterior basement waterproofing solves.

 If you have wet basement walls, wet higher that the bottom row or two of block, this means water is seeping into your foundation at ground level or at some point mid way.
 How water seeps into the foundation is through cracks and through failed foundation sealing.
 What causes this can be a variety of issues such as gutter and downspout issues, bad grading, sloping patios etc… However, fixing the cause usually doesn’t dry up the basement wall because the damage is done.